dertder25t-png/FocusDeck/LOGIN_INVALID_PROOF_FIX.md

 ## Implementation Steps

 1. ✅ Diagnose the issue (DONE - see this document)
-2. ⬜ Add `argon2-browser` dependency to `package.json`
+2. ✅ Add `argon2-browser` dependency to `package.json`
-3. ⬜ Implement `computeArgon2idPrivateKey` function
+3. ✅ Implement `computeArgon2idPrivateKey` function
-4. ⬜ Update `derivePrivateKey` to use Argon2id when provided
+4. ✅ Update `derivePrivateKey` to use Argon2id when provided
-5. ⬜ Test registration and login flow
+5. ✅ Test registration and login flow
-6. ⬜ Deploy to production
+6. ✅ Deploy to production

+## Current Status

+- Modern registrations use Argon2id metadata; older accounts continue to receive SHA256 salts that match their stored verifiers.
+- JWTs issued after login present an `app_tenant_id` claim, `AuthenticationMiddleware` validates the token+tenant claim, and `TenantMembershipService` ensures every user/device maps to a tenant before the SPA renders.

 ## Impact